Making money from YouTube videos is a dream for many content creators.

 Do I need a minimum number of subscribers to join the YouTube Partner Program?

-This is one of the main requirements.
+This is one of the main qualifications.

 Is there a fee to become part of the YouTube Partner Program?